ZhaoheDai/ZhaoheDai.github.io/_pages/people.md

  * 2023.06-present, 陆煌, Huang Lu is working on peeling of adhesive tapes.

- * 2023.10-present, 张博, Bo Zhang is working on droplets on slippery surfaces.

- * 2023.10-present, 王俊骞, Junqian Wang is working on droplets on slippery surfaces.

  * 2023.12-present, 岑昶, Chang Cen is working on liquid phase contact mechanics.

- * 2023.12-present, 丁重越, Chongyue Ding is working on dynamics of particle rafts.

  * 2024.05-present, 邹济宇, Jiyu Zou is working on the nonlinear dynamics of resonators.
 <br>